 Aircraft Maintenance Engineering Salary in India & Abroad

-When we talk about Licensed Aircraft Maintenance Engineering (AME) salary, it is true that experienced, fully licensed engineers earn salaries ranging from lakhs per month, and in some cases, even annual packages worth crores in foreign airlines for wide-body aircraft.
-But before understanding the salary, every aviation aspirant, student and parent must understand the journey, responsibility, and real path toward becoming a Licensed AME.
+When we talk about Licensed Aircraft Maintenance Engineering (AME) salaries, it is true that experienced, fully licensed engineers earn salaries ranging from lakhs per month and, in some cases, even annual packages worth crores at foreign airlines for wide-body aircraft.
+But before understanding the salary of an Aircraft Maintenance Engineer, every aviation aspirant, student, and parent must understand the journey, responsibility, and real path toward becoming a Licensed AME.
 Unlike many engineering branches, where you simply complete a college degree and get placed,

 Journey to Become a Licensed Aircraft Maintenance Engineer